Stuck but still moving

 I wanted to learn, build, and actually release something cool.

-I self-funded everything with my savings of around $2,000, mostly going to real artists for assets.
+I self-funded everything with some savings of around $2,000, mostly going to real artists for assets.
 I chose not to use AI art.
 I wanted the work to have a soul, and I wanted to support actual people.

 I don’t want to be that guy.